top of page

 Home for Success

-Saint Vincent de Paul Home for Success (“Home for Success”) is a brand-new “start-up” being developed by The Society of St. Vincent de Paul District Council of Sonoma County, Inc. (SVdP-Sonoma).
+Saint Vincent de Paul Home for Success (“Home for Success”) is a project developed by The Society of St. Vincent de Paul District Council of Sonoma County, Inc. (SVdP-Sonoma).
 The goal is to provide at-risk youth with two essential features for college success – a stable home, and access to an onsite, live-in mentor-coach.
-Home for Success is dedicated to the educational success of four resident students at a time, each of whom has been in foster care and would benefit from additional support.
+Home for Success is dedicated to the educational success of four resident students at a time, each of whom has aged out of foster care or similar settings and become at serious risk for homelessness.
+Home for Success provides these resident students with additional support as they gain the education and life skills needed to transition to independent living.

-Home for Success is a five-bedroom, four-bathroom home, with one student per bedroom and shared living spaces.
-The home is about 2,600 square feet and has lots of outdoor space.
+Home for Success is a fully-furnished five-bedroom, four-bathroom home, with one student per bedroom and shared living spaces.
 It is located about a half-mile north of the Santa Rosa Junior College (SRJC) campus in Santa Rosa.
-Included with each resident’s monthly rent are utilities (including internet access), common household supplies, and opportunity for shared meals.
-Other personal items are each individual’s responsibility.
-The onsite mentor will reside in the home, and will be available daily as needed for support.
+The onsite mentor, a retired college professor, resides in the home, provides for overall management of the home, and is available for academic and life-skills mentoring as needed.

 Home for Success: A Video Preview